 This command is used to configure the presenter setup and operational parameters.
-The "x" value represents either a value from 2 to 5 digits that is used to configure the presenter.
-The printer will respond with the >PRESENTER DONE< message to indicate that the command received has been processed.
+The "x" value represents either a value from 2 to 5 digits that are used to configure the presenter.
 The presenter's commands are configured at the factory and typically do not need to be changed.
+Please see the ^D175 command for more information regarding the different present modes available.
 Access to the presenter commands is provided in the event custom paper and application require the presenter to be adjusted to provide the most reliable dispensing.